 - Each college has formed special committees on diversity and inclusion, including student specific committees in the College of Agriculture, Food and Environmental Sciences; the College of Engineering; and the College of Liberal Arts.

-Diversity and inclusion educational opportunities are offered university-wide, with a variety of presentations, workshops and outreach opportunities available to students, faculty and staff.
-Such programs offer opportunities for dialogue and learning, create greater awareness and foster connections among campus community members.
-Numerous training sessions, workshops and keynote speakers drew more than 8,000 students, faculty and staff members during the 2017-18 academic year.
+Everyone at Cal Poly has access to educational resources focused on diversity and inclusion with a variety of presentations, workshops and outreach opportunities.
+Such programs cultivates dialogue, creates greater awareness and fosters connections among campus community members.
+Numerous training sessions, workshops and keynote speakers draws thousands of faculty, staff and students each year.

 - All incoming students attended orientation programs during SLO Days and Week of Welcome centered around diversity and inclusion.
 The Cross-Cultural Experience was also added to WOW.